svdberg/dotfiles/README.md

 sh -c "`curl -fsSL https://raw.githubusercontent.com/skwp/dotfiles/master/install.sh`" -s ask
 ```

+#### Install iTerm Solarized Colors
+YADR will install Solarized colorschemes into your iTerm.
+Go to Profiles => Colors => Load Presets to pick Solarized Dark.

+#### Remap caps-lock to escape with PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html)
+The escape key is the single most used key in vim.
+Old keyboards used to have Escape where Tab is today.
+Apple keyboards are the worst with their tiny Esc keys.
+But all this is fixed by remapping Caps to Escape.
+If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.

+#### Remap your Alfred or Spotlight to `Ctrl-Cmd-Space`
+This is so that you can use `Cmd-Space` to autocomplete in vim.
+This is much more friendly for your fingers than `Ctrl-n`.

+#### Set up a system wide hotkey for iTerm (Keys=>Hotkey)
+Recommended Cmd-Escape, which is really Cmd-Capslock.

+#### In iTerm, uncheck "Use Lion-style full screen" on General
+This will give you fast full screen windows that are switchable without switching to spaces.

+#### in MacVim, uncheck Prefer native fullscreen under Advanced settings
+Same as iTerm.
+The Lion style spaces navigation slows everything down for no reason.

 ## If you want to run vim in terminal

 * Make sure you install Solarized colorscheme in your terminal!